gnzlbg/slice_deque/readme.md

 > A double-ended queue that `Deref`s into a slice.

+## Advantages

+The main advantages of [`SliceDeque`] are:

+* nicer API: since it `Deref`s to a slice, all operations that work on slices (like `sort`) "just work" for `SliceDeque`.

+* efficient: as efficient as a slice (iteration, sorting, etc.), more efficient in general than `VecDeque`.

+## Platform Support

+Windows, Linux, MacOS and every other unix-like OS is supported (although maybe untested).
+The following targets are known to work and pass all tests:

+### Linux

+* aarch64-unknown-linux-gnu
+* arm-unknown-linux-gnueabi
+* arm-unknown-linux-musleabi
+* armv7-unknown-linux-gnueabihf
+* armv7-unknown-linux-musleabihf
+* i586-unknown-linux-gnu
+* i686-unknown-linux-gnu
+* i686-unknown-linux-musl
+* mips-unknown-linux-gnu
+* mips64-unknown-linux-gnuabi64
+* mips64el-unknown-linux-gnuabi64
+* mipsel-unknown-linux-gnu
+* powerpc-unknown-linux-gnu
+* powerpc64-unknown-linux-gnu
+* powerpc64le-unknown-linux-gnu
+* sparc64-unknown-linux-gnu
+* x86_64-unknown-linux-gnu
+* x86_64-unknown-linux-musl
+* aarch64-linux-android
+* arm-linux-androideabi
+* armv7-linux-androideabi
+* x86_64-linux-android

+### MacOS X

+* i686-apple-darwin
+* x86_64-apple-darwin

+### Windows

+* x86_64-pc-windows-msvc

+### asmjs/wasm

+* asmjs-unknown-emscripten

+## Drawbacks

+The main drawbacks of [`SliceDeque`] are:

+* "constrained" platform support: the operating system must support virtual memory.
+In general, if you can use `std`, you can use [`SliceDeque`].

+* global allocator bypass: [`SliceDeque`] bypasses Rust's global allocator / it is its own memory allocator, talking directly to the OS.

+* smallest capacity constrained by the allocation granularity of the OS: some operating systems allow [`SliceDeque`] to allocate memory in 4/8/64 kB chunks.

+When shouldn't you use it?
+In my opinion, if

+* you need to target `#[no_std]`, or
+* you can't use it (because your platform doesn't support it)

+you must use something else.
+If.

+* your ring-buffer's are very small,

+then by using [`SliceDeque`] you might be trading memory for performance.
+Whether this is worth it will depend on your application.

+## How it works

 The double-ended queue in the standard library ([`VecDeque`]) is implemented using a growable ring buffer (`0` represents uninitialized memory, and `T` represents one element in the queue):